Read, threshold, and bin all buzzdetect result files in a directory.

 If

 TRUE, adds adetectionrate_column for eachdetections_column, calculated as detections divided by frames.
-Values range from 0 to 1.
+Values range from 0 to 1.- workers

 Value